Twitter to pause on new blue check verifications until after mid-term elections this week

-SAN FRANCISCO (KRON) — Twitter will be holding off on its new blue check verification rules until after the midterm elections this week, according to a report by The New York Times.
+SAN FRANCISCO, Calif.
+(KRON) — Twitter will be holding off on its new blue check verification rules until after the midterm elections this week, according to a report by The New York Times.

 The social media giant released an iOS update on Saturday when the changes were originally expected to begin.
 Anyone who registers for the subscription service will also qualify for a $7.99 price and earn themselves a blue checkmark, a symbol previously only offered to verified users.